 11. Wind Around the Machine Head

 Now that the bridge end of the string is secure and we've lubricated the nut, we can pay attention to the other end of the string.
 Extend the string out to the machine heads and allow the string to stretch past the corresponding machine head by approximately 8-10cm.
 This will allow the string to wind around the machine head 3 to 4 times, allowing the string to "grip" and avoid slipping and going out of tune.
 DO NOT trim the string yet.
 We'll do this once we have finished changing all the strings.
 Not enough string length will cause it to slip and you will have to buy a new string.

 Feed the end of the string through the machine head, leaving 3-4cm which we'll use in a later step.

 The next step is to start winding the string around the machine head.
 We do this by winding the tuning peg.
-At this point we only want to wind the string around once while using our other hand to hold tension on the string to avoid losing tension of the string around the machine head and keeping the string from slipping.
+At this point, we only want to wind the string around once while using our other hand to hold the string to avoid losing the tension of the string around the machine head and keeping the string from slipping.

 The string should now look like this.

 Now we'll take the end of the string sticking out and loop it over the string, feeding it back through the hole to help grip and lock the string in place.